US military participates in Seoul ADEX 23 with flyovers, aerial demonstrations, static displays

-Republic of Korea dignitaries view military static displays during the 2023 Seoul International Aerospace and Defense Exhibition opening ceremony at Seoul Air Base, Republic of Korea, Oct.
-17, 2023.
-Approximately 200 U.S. service members showcased a cross-section of U.S. military aircraft for static displays, flyovers and aerial demonstrations during Seoul ADEX 23.
-(U.S. Air Force by Master Sgt.
-Eric Burks)
+SEOUL, Republic of Korea -- The United States military was represented at the 2023 Seoul International Aerospace and Defense Exhibition, or Seoul ADEX 23, Oct.
+17-22 at Seoul Air Base, Republic of Korea.

+Approximately 200 U.S. service members showcased a cross-section of U.S. military aircraft for static displays, flyovers and aerial demonstrations.

 |Date Taken: